d) Terms/rights attached to equity shares:

 The customer segment catered under leasing business consist of employees of corporates (Employee Lease Programs) and B2B segment which includes business entities, firms, trusts and societies, fleet operators, commercial vehicles, construction equipment etc.

-Since the Lease business comprising Operating and Finance lease is relatively a new line of business, there is limited history of colection and Loss data for the completed life cycle for these portfolios which is needed for determining PD and LGD parameters for computation of ECL alowance.
+Since the Lease business comprising Operating and Finance lease is relatively a new line of business, there is limited history of coLLection and Loss data for the completed life cycle for these portfolios which is needed for determining PD and LGD parameters for computation of ECL aLLowance

-In view of the above, the Company has adopted Industry level benchmark, i.e. ECL coverage rate, for estimating ECL alowance on operating and finance lease portfolio considering the similarities in products offered, customer segments catered and average tenure of lease contracts.
+In view of the above, the Company has adopted Industry level benchmark, i.e. ECL coverage rate, for estimating ECL aLLowance on operating and finance lease portfolio considering the similarities in products offered, customer segments catered and average tenure of lease contracts.

 ECL on Investments:

-iii.
-Pass through Certificates (PTCs):
+iii) Pass through Certificates (PTCs):

 The creditworthiness of the underlying loan pool is assessed using historical performance data, default rates, and recovery trends.